Hitt-1004/MediMate/README.md

 Features
-Create and edit patient records with details such as name, age, gender, contact number and medical history Create and edit prescriptions with details such as medication name, dosage and period Installation
+Create and edit patient records with details such as name, age, gender, contact number and medical history Create and edit prescriptions with details such as medication name, dosage and period.

+Installation
 To install MediMate, you need to have Flutter SDK and an Android or iOS device or emulator.
 You can clone this repository.